HugoLindfors/logistiksystem/README.md

 ## Endpoints
 Every path will start with localhost:PORT, where PORT is defined by the user in Server.js,

-to see employees, type: */employees*
+to see employees, type: /employees

-for orders, type: */orders*,
+for orders, type: /orders,

-for products, type: */products*,
+for products, type: /products,

-for warehouses / storage locations, type: */warehouses*,
+for warehouses / storage locations, type: /warehouses,

-to see which employees work on a specific day, type: */employees/on/:weekday*, e.g. */employees/on/monday*,
+to see which employees work on a specific day, type: /employees/on/:weekday, e.g. /employees/on/monday,

-for employees by username, type: */employee/:username*, t.ex. *employee/sebastian.jensen*, *employee/johan.kateby*,
+for employees by username, type: /employee/:username, e.g. employee/sebastian.jensen, employee/johan.kateby,